 A little reminder on SEO

-SEO or Search Engine Optimization has always been (and still is) the foundation of natural referencing.
+SEO or Search Engine Optimization has always been (and still is) the foundation of organic referencing.
 Its techniques improve the positioning of a site in the SERPs and increase its visibility.
 Each action taken aims to convince search engine crawlers (including Google) of the quality of the site and its pages.
 When the robots are seduced, they make the site appear on the first page of the SERPs when a corresponding request is launched by an Internet user.

 What is SXO?